Services Our Approach About Client Portal FAQ Contact Client Portal Login

 Non-Resident Tax Advisory

 Specialist tax advisory for non-resident property owners in Menorca.
-IRNR (Modelo 210), wealth tax, capital gains, and strategic tax planning for foreign property owners in Spain.
+IRNR (Modelo 210), rental income, capital gains, and strategic tax planning for foreign property owners in Spain.

 What Are the Tax Obligations for Non-Resident Property Owners?